 Regular updates on individual projects will be added as more information is available.

 Polk County Conservation, September 2017- The Easter Lake Renovation is making progress toward our common goal.
 It is a complicated project involving but not limited to restoring the watershed, cleaning up the lake waters, renovating the fishery, and making multiple improvements to the park including a multiuse trail, sediment basins, shoreline restoration, boat ramp rebuild, … Continue reading Capital Project Timeline Update

 Since the creation of Easter Lake in 1967, 30% of the lake’s volume has been lost to siltation.
 An estimated 60% of the contributing sediment is attributed to bank erosion, mainly from Yeader Creek.
 About Yeader Creek Yeader Creek is the main water source for Easter Lake.
 Starting near the Des Moines International Airport and … Continue reading Yeader Creek Stabilization

-December 2017 Currently, partners of the Easter Lake Watershed Project are working on completing dredging, shoreline, and habitat work in Easter Lake.
-In order to improve long term water quality in Easter Lake, it is necessary to reduce as much sediment entering the lake as possible.
-One part of this effort includes making sure the … Continue reading Three Lakes Estates Detention Pond Improvements
+May 2018 The Easter Lake Water Quality Management Plan was completed in 2012 in partnership with the Iowa Department of Natural Resources and Polk County.
+Currently Polk County is working to complete the dredging of Easter Lake.
+In order to improve long term water quality in Easter Lake, it is necessary to reduce as much … Continue reading Three Lakes Estates Detention Pond Improvements

 Polk County Conservation December 20, 2017 The 6.2 mile Mark C. Ackelson Trail winding around Easter Lake provides an ideal place for outdoor recreation and scenic views for park visitors.
 Cycling, skating and hiking opportunities along the trail lie adjacent to playground equipment, fishing piers, a boat ramp, and several picnic areas.
 Parking and trail … Continue reading Mark C. Ackelson Trail Bridge Plaque Campaign